...

 What can you do if another business opposes your trade mark application?

 The raising of an opposition does not mean that your trade mark application is doomed to fail.
-Often, an amicable resolution can be reached between the parties, whereby they agree on terms on which their marks can co-exist.
+An amicable resolution can be reached between the parties, whereby they agree on terms on which their marks can co-exist.
 If the parties cannot reach an amicable solution, the matter will be decided by the Trade Marks Tribunal.

 How long can a registered trade mark last?